BIDS/repro-case-studies/case-studies/arokem.md

+##### Title
-# Reproducibility in human neuroimaging research : a practical example from the analysis of diffusion MRI.
+Reproducibility in human neuroimaging research : a practical example from the analysis of diffusion MRI.

 ##### Introduction

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 My name is Ariel Rokem.
 I am a Data Scientist at the University of Washington eScience Institute.
 My research training and experience have been mostly in the